andreashdez/dotfiles/README.md

 # dotfiles

-Some dotfiles for my personal system setup (still moving back and forth between Xorg and Wayland).
+Some dotfiles for my personal system setup (mainly on Sway for now).
 The repository mainly includes config files and some scripts.

-## Xorg

-- Window manager: `bspwm` + `sxhkd`
-- Compositor: `compton`
-- Status bar: `polybar`
-- Notifications: `dunst`

 ## Wayland